Moving to Louisiana? Tips for Going the Distance

 - Update your address with the IRS.
 They will find you anyway, so you might as well update your address as soon as possible.
 Different states have different state tax rates, so it makes sense to update your information quickly.

 - Learn about your county.
-If you move to Louisiana, you will need to understand it’s parishes.
+In Louisiana, rather than counties they are called parishes.
 Things like emergency alerts, evacuation warnings, weather alerts and other things are done by county/parish rather than city or town.
 If you are waiting to find out if Shreveport is in the path of the storm, you could find out the hard way.

 Easing Your Transition with Self-Storage